 - Grinnell’s Off Campus Study (OCS) policy requires that students enroll full or part time in the term leading up to the off-campus study experience.

 Grinnell is eager to accommodate the difficulties you face by enrolling full-time this year.
 If you have encountered financial difficulties, technology issues, international border crossing constraints, new health concerns or learning challenges, etc. we are prepared to assist in a variety of ways.
-Students should contact one of the offices listed on the Resources and Support for Students webpage.
+Students should contact one of the offices listed on the Resources and Support for Students webpage beginning with Student Assistance if a student is unsure which resource is best for them.